tinyos/tinyos-main/apps/tests/tkn154/nonbeacon-enabled/TestIndirectData/README.txt

 Criteria for a successful test:

-Assuming one coordinator and one device has been installed, the coordinator should briefly flash the second LED every 3 seconds.
-The device should briefly flash its third LED every 1 second.
+Assuming one coordinator and one device has been installed, the coordinator should briefly flash LED1 every 3 seconds.
+The device should briefly flash LED2 every 1 second.

 Tools: NONE